SheetalYadav95/Power-BI_Hardware_Sales_Analysis/README.md

 _Power BI Project to Visualise Hardware Company Sales Data_

 Through this Project, you can help the organization to understand its area of growth and area of concern.
-This Project will show you the various aspects of data through different visuals.
+This Project will show the various aspects of data through different visuals.
 It used SQL Database for Data.